naja-js/naja/docs/events.md

 ### abort

 This event is dispatched if the request is aborted.
 Aborting the request does not trigger error handling because it is not an error per se, but it might be useful to react to it.
-This event's `detail` has the following properites:
+This event's `detail` has the following properties:

 - `request: Request`, the aborted request object,
 - `error: AbortError`, the abort error instance,